 OT.Data_Int (Integrity of personal data) The TOE must ensure the integrity of the logical MRTD stored on the MRTD's chip against physical manipulation and unauthorized writing.
-The TOE must ensure the integrity of the logical MRTD data during their transmission to the General Inspection System after Chip Authentication.
+The TOE must ensure that the inspection system is able to detect any modification of the transmitted logical MRTD data.